bocai-bca/StratagemHero_Effect/README.md

 Of course bro.
 This project has stratagems selection function and few interesting special effect modes, they can help you practicing efficiently.
 And a high score function is holding your best record on every mode with your score, you reached level and your speed.
 And finally, this project provides you a better experience by its smooth animated UI re-designed, instead of the copy of original minigame actually.
+After version 0.3.1, you can play with friends in the new EffectOnline mode.

 # Game Mode
 There're two basic game mode, "Classic Mode" and "Effect Mode".